mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 ### What does the nm command do?

-`nm` is short for names.
-Names refers to the name/symbol of each address.
+`nm` is short for 'Name Mangling'.
+Name refers to the name/symbol of each address.

 Just pick any [binary](https://mfaani.com/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/) and just do: